“The law is the law and Christmas Day election is what the Spaniards are going to get, unless . . .”

 In order to impress Parliament and drum up support, Rajoy never tired of saying, preferably in televised appearances, that he wouldn’t have decided to ask Parliament to give him its vote of confidence and make him president if he wasn’t sure he’d be invested into office.

-But in the same breath he warned that the rejection of his bid would inevitably trigger a new general election.
+But almost in the same breath, he warned that the rejection of his bid would inevitably trigger a new general election.
 And he timed the voting on the investiture in a way that the subsequent election would fall on the 25th of December 2016.

 Practically all political parties in the land, with the exception of Partido Popular of course, cried blackmail.